Down to Earth candle glowing beside a bed in a softly lit bedroom, creating a cozy and calming nighttime atmosphere

 Best scent families for bedtime rituals:

-Avoid overly bright citrus or energizing blends in the evening.
-These signal “wake up,” not “wind down.”
+Avoid overly bright or energizing fragrances at night — they signal “wake up,” not “wind down.”

 Step 3: Pair Your Candle with One Simple, Repeatable Habit

 Your candle becomes even more powerful when it’s paired with a predictable action.
-This creates a ritual loop your brain learns quickly.
+This creates what’s called a habit loop — and your brain learns it quickly.

 Easy bedtime ritual ideas to pair with candles:

-• 5-minute brain dump journaling (release mental clutter)
+• A 5-minute brain dump journal (release mental clutter)

 • Reading 2–3 pages of a calming book